 Technical Mobile Application Tester Skills

-• Formulating Test Plans and Strategy: The first step of the QA journey is to develop a detailed document listing all the use cases and mobile app testing scenarios that need to be evaluated.
-This can only be done correctly if the mobile application tester profoundly understands what the user is trying to achieve in the application.
+- Formulating Test Plans and Strategy: Create detailed test plans based on use cases and testing scenarios.
 The repository of test optimization techniques is quite vast, and it takes an experienced tester to judge what technique should be applied where.

 Pro-Tip: If you know how to write automation scripts, you can take full advantage of the BrowserStack Integrations.
 By developing a standardized way of writing scripts, you can integrate BrowserStack automation features into your QA workflow and manage results and reports on the cloud.

-• Testing under Real User Conditions: The effect of screen gestures, network traffic conditions, geolocation, device orientation, and device language are among some of the real user conditions, which are different for each.
+- Testing under Real User Conditions: Test mobile apps under real-world conditions, including screen gestures, network traffic conditions, geolocation, device orientation, and device language.

 These things can affect how an application is rendered on any mobile device, so having the ability to control all these features is a must for mobile application testers.